zechtz/movieApp/README.md

 - Create a braintree sandbox account here `https://www.braintreepayments.com/`
 - Run `rails generate figaro:install`
 This will create a config/application.yml file and will automatically add it to your .gitignore list
-- Add your braintree configuration credentials in the config file
+- Add your braintree configuration credentials in the application.yml file

 ### Braintree configuration keys
 BRAINTREE_MERCHANT_ID: 'your braintree merchant id'